konvajs/site/source/docs/tweens/Tween_Filter.md

-title: Tween Blur Filter Tutorial
+title: HTML5 Canvas Tween Blur Filter Tutorial
 ---

 To tween a filter using Konva, we can simply tween the properties associated with the filter.